amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Caldwell seems to have included `nu` and `ni` in the list of possible second-person pronominal roots based on the Tamil second-person pronominal forms containing the vowel `u` and the Tulu, Malayalam grammatical personal suffix `a` of finite verb forms, correspondingly.
-But his conclusion that Dravidian languages lean towards the vowel `i` and the Indo-European languages towards the vowel `i` seems right based on a few examples like `tvaṁ`, `yūyaṁ` in Sanskrit, `thou`, `you` in English etc.
+But his conclusion that Dravidian languages lean towards the vowel `i` and the Indo-European languages towards the vowel `u` seems correct based on even just a few examples like `tvaṁ`, `yūyaṁ` in Sanskrit, `thou`, `you` in English etc.
-But on closer inspection, it becomes clear that Caldwell's position has changed from the starting consonant `n` in `nīn`/`nin` being crucial to the included vowel (`i`, `u` or `a`) being crucial for the second-person pronominal semantics.
+But on closer inspection, it becomes clear that Caldwell's position has changed from the starting consonant `n` in `nīn`/`nin` being crucial for the second-person pronominal semantics to the included vowel (`i`, `u` or `a`) being crucial.
-It is notable that this position has already been arrived at in the discussion of the second-person pronominal forms in Tulu and literary Telugu.
+It is notable that this position has already been arrived at in the discussion of the second-person pronominal forms in Tulu and literary Telugu above.

 - > Supposing 'nî' to be the primitive form of the Drâvidian pronoun of the second person, and comparing it with 'nâ,' which we have seen to be the primitive form of the Drâvidian pronoun of the first person, it is deserving of notice that the only difference between the two is the difference between the two included vowels, 'a' and 'i.' ...
 The method adopted by the Dravidian languages of expressing the difference between the first person and the second by means of of the vowel 'a' and 'i,' used as auxiliaries, does not appear to be the result of accident.
 It is probably founded on some ultimate principle; Though it may be difficult or impossible now to discover what that principle is.